mar-consult/eloquent_api/README.md

   * **Secrets Management:** Integrate **AWS Secrets Manager** to store and retrieve database credentials and sensitive environment variables securely.
   * **WAF Protection:** Deploy **AWS WAF** in front of the **ALB** to mitigate common web application attacks (e.g., SQL injection, XSS).

-## 📄 License

-(Add your license information here, such as: "This project is licensed under the MIT License.")